-- When picking up food or ice, use the ice scoop, tongs, gloves or other appropriate utensils needed for the task at hand - Do not use dented cans, please tell a manager to be able to get a credit for unusable purchased food - Don't cross-contaminate.
-Keep raw meat, poultry, fish, and their juices away from other food - Avoid coughing and sneezing around food areas- if need be, cough/sneeze into your inner elbow - Avoid touching your face or hair - If you are ill, you should not be around food
+- When picking up food use tongs, gloves or other appropriate utensils needed for the task at hand - Do not use dented cans, please tell a manager to be able to get a credit for unusable purchased food - Don't cross-contaminate.
+Keep raw meat, poultry, fish, and their juices away from other food.
+This includes cooked meat, poultry, fish & shellfish juices away from other food - Avoid coughing and sneezing around food areas- if need be, cough/sneeze into your inner elbow - Avoid touching your face or hair - If you are ill, you should not be around food